Reconstructing inflation in a generalized Rastall theory of gravity: Introduction

 This work aims to reconstruct a Rastall inflationary model by adopting a parameterization of the scalar spectral index as a function of the number of $e$-folds.
 Within this framework, we investigate how the background dynamics influences the reconstruction of the effective potential associated with this attractor.
 In this study, we initially reconstruct the standard Rastall gravity, where the Rastall parameter is considered as a constant.
 Subsequently, we explore a generalized formalism of Rastall gravity, characterized by an extended Rastall framework, to reconstruct the inflationary scenario.
 In both frameworks, by adopting a general formalism, we derive the inflationary potential under the slow roll approximation, based on the Rastall parameter together with the attractor associated to the scalar spectral index $n_s(N)$ and expressed in integral form.
 To reconstruct analytical expressions for the potential, we study a specific example of the cosmological parameter associated with the scalar spectral index and the Rastall parameter.
 In this context, we consider the attractors $n_s - 1 \propto 1/N$ in two frameworks during the stages of Rastall inflation.
 In both scenarios, we reconstruct the potential as a function of the number of $e$-folds and in terms of the scalar field, while also deriving constraints on the model parameters under the assumption of the observational data.

 The outline of the article is as follows: the next section presents a short review of the basic equations during the stage of Rastall gravity.
 In this section, we present the fundamental relationships within the framework of standard Rastall gravity, where the Rastall parameter is taken as constant.
 In Section II-A, we obtain, under a general formalism, explicit expressions for the effective potential in terms of the number of $e-$folds $N$ during the stage of the standard Rastall theory.
 In Section II-B, we discuss a concrete example for our model, in which we consider the specific attractors for $n_s(N)$, in order to reconstruct the potential $V(\phi)$.
-In Section (\ref{Gen}) we study the general formalism of the reconstruction of inflation in the framework of a generalized Rastall gravity, where the Rastall parameter is no longer treated as a constant.
+In Section \ref{Gen} we study the general formalism of the reconstruction of inflation in the framework of a generalized Rastall gravity, where the Rastall parameter is no longer treated as a constant.
 In Section III-A, we analyze a specific example for the Rastall parameter and the scalar spectral index in terms of the number of $e-$ folds $N$ to reconstruct the effective potential as a function of the scalar field.
+In Section \ref{SA}, we study the stability analysis for our reconstructed models in the framework of standard and generalized Rastall gravity.
 Finally, our conclusions are presented in Sect.\ref{Conc}.
 We chose units such that $c=\hbar=1$.